-Suggested Elements and Criteria for Completion of the Physical Activity Practicum Specific Learning Outcomes Evidence (Examples from Module) Questions to Guide Assessment Module A: Physical Activity Practicum (PA) 11.PA.1 Demonstrate appropriate critical thinking, planning, and decision-making skills in the development and implementation of a personal physical activity plan that is safe and ethical and contributes to health-related fitness goals.
-RM 5-PA Does the student demonstrate an understanding of the importance of relating risk factors (safety) to achieving 11.PA.3 Demonstrate the ability to access and use information for making informed decisions about safety and risk management related to physical activity participation.
-Includes: level of instruction, level of supervision, facilities/environment, equipment, clothing/footwear, and personal and other considerations fitness goals?
-11.PA.2 Demonstrate an understanding of the risk-management process and responsibilities related to physical activity participation.
-RM 5-PA Does the student demonstrate an understanding of the risks associated with the physical activities chosen?
-Does the student provide evidence of appropriate consent forms?
-11.PA.4 Apply movement skills and concepts in selected physical activities that meet the goals of a personal physical activity plan.
-RM 4-PA Can the student choose appropriate physical activities that assist him or her in reaching the stated goals?
-11.PA.5 Participate in physical activities at a moderate to vigorous intensity level.
-RM 7-PA Has the student documented a minimum of 55 hours of moderate to vigorous physical activity?
-11.PA.6 Record and report the frequency, intensity, time, and type of the physical activities, as indicated in the personal physical activity plan, and reflect on physical activity participation.
-RM 7-PA Can the student collect and record information in a systematic way?
+Suggested Elements and Criteria for Completion of the Physical Activity Practicum Specific Learning Outcomes Evidence (Examples from Module) Questions to Guide Assessment Module A A: Physical Activity Practicum (PA) 12.PA.1 Demonstrate appropriate critical thinking, planning, and decision-making skills in the development and implementation of a personal physical activity plan that is safe and ethical and contributes to personal health and fitness goals.
+RM 1-PA RM 2-PA Can the student design a physical activity plan that adheres to the course requirements and, at the same time, achieve the personal goals set by the student?
+12.PA.2 Demonstrate understanding of the risk- management process and responsibilities related to physical activity participation.
+RM 4-PA Can the student acknowledge his or her responsibility in participating in activities that are safe?
+12.PA.3 Demonstrate the ability to access and use information for making informed decisions about safety and risk management related to physical activity participation.
+Includes: level of instruction, level of supervision, facilities/environment, equipment, clothing/footwear, and personal and other considerations RM 4-PA Can the student discuss various ways of accessing information pertinent to his or her safety within the school and the community?
+12.PA.4 Apply movement skills and concepts in a variety of selected physical activities that meet the goals of a personal physical activity plan.
+RM 7-PA Can the student appropriately link his or her goals to the activities he or she has chosen?
+12.PA.5 Participate in physical activities at a moderate to vigorous intensity level.
+RM 7-PA Does the student demonstrate understanding of what moderate to vigorous physical activity looks and feels like?
+12.PA.6 Record and report the frequency, intensity, time, and type of the physical activities, as indicated in the personal physical activity plan.
+RM 7-PA Can the student keep accurate and up-to-date information on his or her progress with the personal physical activity plan?
+12.PA.7 Reflect on physical and emotional responses to and influences on physical activity participation.
+RM 7-PA Can the student write about or discuss in detail the impact of physical activity on his or her physical and emotional well-being?